-State of Good Repair Benefit-Cost Assessment Methodology for: Public Transit
+Benefit-Cost Methodology for Transit

-This document is designed to provide additional detail on the Plan Bay Area 2040 methodology used for the state of good repair benefit-cost assessments of public transit.
-In short, the methodology is designed to link the TERM-Lite asset management model1 used for the needs assessment purposes to Travel Model One (the regional travel demand model used for performance assessment purposes).
+This section provides additional detail on the Plan Bay Area 2040 methodology used for the state of good repair benefit-cost assessments of public transit.
+In short, the methodology is designed to link the TERM-Lite asset management model51 used for the needs assessment purposes to Travel Model One (the regional travel demand model used for performance assessment purposes).
 The end result is an "apples to apples" benefit-cost ratio that allows for the comparison of expansion and maintenance across modes based on impacts to system users and society at large.

 In the case of public transit, it is important to note that the methodology focuses on operational impacts of asset condition - i.e., slow zones, stoppages, etc. - and how those impacts benefit or disbenefit existing and potential riders.
 Because safety is priority #1, it is assumed that operators would stop or delay service rather than risking harm to passengers.
 These sorts of time impacts - either from asset failures or from shutdowns or slowdowns associated with safety - have been quantified via significant research on the national and regional levels.
-However, improved asset condition may also affect the perception of a given mode - i.e., cleaner seats on new buses or brighter platforms at new/refreshed rail stations.
-Due to a lack of data on these types of aesthetic or non-operational impacts, the transit state of good repair analysis focuses primarily on assets with direct operational impacts, while recognizing that there may be smaller secondary benefits that cannot be easily quantified or monetized.
+However, improved asset condition may also affect the perception of a given mode - i.e., cleaner seats on new buses or brighter platforms at new/refreshed